 The Executive Division is responsible for leading the department towards the fulfillment of its mission.
 It brings together the commanding officers of all the divisions to formulate the leadership team.
 The team meets weekly to discuss crime trends and other department issues to ensure that the needs of all of our customers are met.

-The Administrative Support Section is commanded by Cpt.
-Stephanie Schoenborn.
-That section has oversight of the police department budget, employment, internal affairs, background checks and other critical support areas.
+The Administrative Support Section is commanded by Chief Stephanie Schoenborn.
+This section has oversight of the police department budget, employment, internal affairs, background checks and other critical support areas.

 Captain Douglas Sonego

 Captain Sonego graduated from UTSA in 1988 with a Bachelor of Arts in Criminal Justice.
 He attended the University of Texas System Police Academy in 1989.
 In addition to his experience as a Police Officer, he has held the positions of Detective, Patrol Sergeant and Lieutenant.
 He was promoted to Captain in 2001.
 He possesses a Master Peace Officer certification and for two full decades he has been the Commander of the largest division within the UTSA Department of Public Safety, with a force of more than 70 Police Officers and Public Safety Officers strong.
 He is responsible for patrol operations, coordinating special event security, recruitment of patrol employees and all other activities involving Patrol and its Officers and Public Safety Officers.

 The Patrol Division is made up of uniformed officers that patrol the campus.
 These uniformed officers provide a vital link to the campus community with their service and citizen contacts.
 The Patrol Division is divided into three shifts.
 These three shifts ensure that the UTSA campus is protected 24 hours a day.

 These Officers provide increased patrol on the inside of the university buildings.
 Although our security guards mainly conduct foot patrols, university police officers periodically go on foot patrol to check the buildings in their district.